abeckwith/techtimeline/README.md

 FUTURE DEVELOPMENTS:
 • show a subscore for each decade ("1 of 3 correct")

-• haven't implemented a win yet - timer should stop
+• haven't implemented a win yet - timer should stop (DONE: 2/9/20)